tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 &v=0.9&vis.st=visible
 {% endhighlight %}

-To ravel that a bit, an easier to read version of the GET vars looks like:
+To unravel that a bit, an easier to read version of the GET vars looks like:

 {% highlight bash %}
 rt.start:navigation